chaoluond/safetyllama/README.md

 In order to cross validate the accuracy of LLaMA-2-70B-chat model's evaluation, ChatGPT 3.5 turbo was used to evaluate all (prompt, answer) pairs.
 It turns out that ChatGPT 3.5 is mostly aligned with LLaMA-2-70B-chat, which thinks all responses are safe.
 This also verifies that LLaMA-2-70B-chat is a pretty mature and safe model to use.

 ## Step 3.
 Finetune Small LLaMA-2 Model
 It requires 8xA100 GPUs to run LLaMA-2-70B-chat to generate safety evaluation, which is very expensive and time-consuming.
 In this step, we use the evaluations of LLaMA-2-70B-chat from step 2 to finetune a LLaMA-2-7B-chat model using int8 quantization and Low-Rank Adaptation ([LoRA](https://huggingface.co/docs/peft/conceptual_guides/lora)).
+The finetuning step was done on a single A40 GPU.
+The total computation time is about 2-3 hours.